 Hospitals with a higher percentage of nurses with a BS in Nursing had both a higher standard of patient care and a lower incidence of patient post-surgical mortality (Source: Robert Wood Johnson Foundation)

-Of the 121 credits required for the Bachelor of Science in Nursing, students must complete 61 credits in general education and 60 credits in nursing.
+121 credits are required for the Bachelor of Science in Nursing.

 Nursing Credit for Prior Learning and Successful Completion of NCLEX-RN: 30 Credits